VanOvermeire/secrets-manager-macro/README.md

 ## TODOs

 - GitHub actions improvements
+- Parameter store as an alternative for loading?
+As an additional macro?

 - Handling nextToken for list secrets
 - Search for similar names
 - Allow for different envs (look for env var?)
-- Avoid string allocations
 - Refresh method
 - Lazy static option?
-- Parameter store as an alternative for loading?
-As an additional macro?